-3.5.2 Sequential Importance Resampling
+3.4.4 Sequential Importance Resampling

-One problem in the SIS algorithm described in the previous section is that we very easily encounter the situation that almost all the particles have zero weights and only a few of them (or only one) are non-zero.
-This is called the degeneracy problem in particle filtering literature and it used to prevent practical applications of particle filters for long time.
+One problem in the SIS algorithm described in the previous section is that we easily encounter the situation that almost all the particles have zero or nearly zero weights.
+This is called the degeneracy problem in particle filtering literature and it prevented practical applications of particle filters for many years.

-The degeneracy problem can be solved by using resampling procedure.
+The degeneracy problem can be solved by using a resampling procedure.
 It refers to a procedure where we draw N new samples from the discrete distribution defined by the weights and replace the old set of N samples with this new set.
 This procedure can be be written as the following algorithm:

-Algorithm 3.26 (Resampling).
+Algorithm 3.31 (Resampling).
 Resampling procedure can be described as follows:

-- 1. Interpret each weight $w_k^{(i)}$ as the probability of obtaining the sample index i in the set $\{\mathbf{x}k^{(i)} \mid i=1,\ldots,N\}$. - 2.
+- 1. Interpret each weight $w_k^{(i)}$ as the probability of obtaining the sample index i in the set $\{\mathbf{x}k^{(i)} \mid i = 1, ..., N\}$ . - 2.
 Draw N samples from that discrete distribution and replace the old sample set with this new one. - 3.
-Set all weights to the constant value $w_k^{(i)} = 1/N$.
+Set all weights to the constant value $w_k^{(i)} = 1/N$ .

 The idea of the resampling procedure is to remove particles with very small weights and duplicate particles with large weights.
-Although, the theoretical distribution represented by the weighted set of samples does not change, resampling induces additional variance to estimates.
+Although the theoretical distribution represented by the weighted set of samples does not change, resampling introduces additional variance to estimates.
 This variance introduced by the resampling procedure can be reduced by proper choice of the resampling method.
 The stratified resampling algorithm (Kitagawa, 1996) is optimal in terms of variance.

-Sequential importance resampling (SIR)4 (Gordon et al., 1993; Kitagawa, 1996; Doucet et al., 2001; Ristic et al., 2004), is a generalization of the particle filtering framework, in which the resampling step is included as part of the sequential importance sampling algorithm.
+Sequential importance resampling $(SIR)^6$ (Gordon et al., 1993; Kitagawa, 1996; Doucet et al., 2001; Ristic et al., 2004), is a generalization of the particle filtering framework, in which the resampling step is included as part of the sequential importance sampling algorithm.

-Usually the resampling is not performed on every time step, but only when it is actually needed.
+Usually the resampling is not performed at every time step, but only when it is actually needed.
 One way of implementing this is to do resampling on every nth step, where n is some predefined constant.
 This method has the advantage that it is unbiased.
-Another way, which is used here, is the adaptive resampling.
-In this method, the effective number of particles, which is estimated from the variance of the particle weights (Liu and Chen, 1995), is used for monitoring the need for resampling.
+Another way, which is used here, is adaptive resampling.
+In this method, the "effective" number of particles, which is estimated from the variance of the particle weights (Liu and Chen, 1995), is used for monitoring the need for resampling.
 The estimate for the effective number of particles can be computed as:

-$$n{\text{eff}} \approx \frac{1}{\sum{i=1}^{N} \left(w_k^{(i)}\right)^2},$$ (3.189)
+$$n{\rm eff} \approx \frac{1}{\sum{i=1}^{N} \left(w_k^{(i)}\right)^2},$$ (3.234)

-where $w_k^{(i)}$ is the normalized weight of particle i on the time step k (Liu and Chen, 1995).
-Resampling is performed when the effective number of particles is significantly less than the total number of particles, for example, $n{\rm eff} < N/10$, where N is the total number of particles.
+where $w_k^{(i)}$ is the normalized weight of particle i at the time step k (Liu and Chen, 1995).
+Resampling is performed when the effective number of particles is significantly less than the total number of particles, for example, $n{\text{eff}} < N/10$ , where N is the total number of particles.

-Algorithm 3.27 (Sequential importance resampling).
-The SIR algorithm can be summarized as follows:
+Algorithm 3.32 (Sequential importance resampling).
+The sequential importance resampling (SIR) algorithm, which is also called the particle filter (PF) is the following: